 Emdeon’s active in the social mediasphere, from sharing our innovative new solutions to listening to the feedback we receive from you on Emdeon products and services.
 We value our role as an important player in the industry, so we regularly post updates and offer valuable resources to keep you aware of the industry trends that matter to you, including healthcare reform, emerging technology, best practices and more.

 From your computer or mobile device, you can also receive important Emdeon updates on free webinars, new product launches, important news articles and upcoming tradeshows.
-Or visit our YouTube channel to watch inspiring testimonials and insightful product videos.
+Or visit our YouTube channel to watch inspiring testimonials and insight product videos.
 Just click on the icons to the left to get social with Emdeon today!

 Read More >>